connctd/giphy-connector/Tutorial.md

 In general things should be created for every new instance, because instances represent the end user of a connector.
 The default service can create things for us whenever a new instance is created when we provide a `ThingTemplates` callback to it.
 The function is called whenever a new instance is created and the service will register all things returned by the function.
+Note that things of course can also be created at a later point of time of the instance lifecylce.

 ```golang
 type ThingTemplates func(request InstantiationRequest) []restapi.Thing